-One of Blue Spring’s largest manatees
+At nearly 1,900 pounds, he is one of Blue Spring’s largest manatees

 During the winter season, Brutus regularly puts in a number of appearances at Blue Spring.
 But he is sometimes late, and he is notorious for missing morning “roll call.”
-Brutus likes to be off on his own, snoozing late on the east side of the spring run while all the other manatees are gathered on the west side.
+Brutus likes to be on his own, snoozing late on the east side of the spring run while all the other manatees are gathered on the west side.
 Fortunately, Wayne Hartley, Save the Manatee Club’s Manatee Specialist, is good at spotting him, so his presence can be included in the count.

 One of the ways Wayne is able to ID Brutus when he visits Blue Spring is by the long white scar on his back, among several smaller scars.
 Most adult manatees in Florida waters have scars from collisions with boats, and Brutus is no exception.
 Wayne has a “scar pattern chart,” and he uses it to identify individual manatees.

-Brutus is available for adoption, and each person who adopts him will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.
+Each person who adopts him will receive a biography, adoption certificate, and membership handbook.
+They will also receive a subscription to The Manatee Zone, a newsletter featuring any updates on the adopted manatees, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.

 Adopt for Myself Adopt for Someone Else Educator Adoption